LSSTDESC/tables_io/docs/cookbook.md

 ```

 This can be done with other file types as well, though the file object will behave differently depending
 on the type of file you're opening.
-For example, for a `fits` file:
+For example, for a FITS file:

 ```{doctest}